• About Us

 Today, they do.

-14 Comments to: “Inauguration Day, She Said: Peace Corps on Parade”
+14 thoughts on “Inauguration Day, She Said: Peace Corps on Parade”

 I tried to do some research into the Peace Corps activity in Sudan, but found very little.
 Apparently, there was only a pilot program there for a very short time in the early 1980s.
 Only 8 volunteers served there.
 I purchased an extra-large yellow shirt that I could wear over my jacket and painted large letters on the front and back with the slogan “Save Darfur!”
 Many people along the parade route took my photo and shouted support for the Peace Corps and for Darfur.
 Strangers were very appreciative to see us with our flags and me with my slogan.
 It warmed my heart and the tips of my fingers and toes, which just moments before the parade began had almost frozen off.
 Your photos are the only ones of me that I have so far of that momentous day.
 Thanks for your post.